-An Authorized Participant is a person who (1) is a U.S. registered broker-dealer or other U.S. securities market participant such as a bank or other financial institution which is not required to register as a broker-dealer to engage in securities transactions, (2) is a participant in the Depository Trust Company ("DTC") system or a DTC Participant (as defined in paragraph 3.2 of this Prospectus), (3) has entered into an agreement with the Sponsor and the Trustee which provides the procedures for the creation and redemption of Baskets and for the delivery of the gold and any cash required for such creations and redemptions, or a Participant Agreement, and (4) has entered into an agreement with the Custodian to establish an Authorized Participant Unallocated Account in London, or a Participant Unallocated Bullion Account Agreement.
+An Authorized Participant is a person who (1) is a U.S. registered broker-dealer or other U.S. securities market participant such as a bank or other financial institution which is not required to register as a broker-dealer to engage in securities transactions, (2) is a participant in the Depository Trust Company ("DTC") system or a DTC Participant (as defined in paragraph 3.2 of this Prospectus), (3) has entered into an agreement with the Sponsor and the Trustee which provides the procedures for the creation and redemption of Baskets and for the delivery of the gold and any cash required for such creations and redemptions, or a Participant Agreement, and (4) established an unallocated account with the Custodian (if the Custodian is HSBC Bank plc) or with any gold clearing bank of London Precious Metals Clearing Limited (if the Custodian is JPMorgan Chase Bank, N.A.).